 Source of current toll roads in Slovenia from Wikipedia

-What payment method can I pay the e-vignette
+What payment method are there to pay for the e-vignette

 You can only pay for the e-vignette in Euros and use the debit and credit card from Visa, MasterCard and Maestro.
 Online you can also purchase with Paypal.